 If you want to know what your U.S. penny is worth, then read on!

-Here’s a quick rundown of all the most important Lincoln pennies you should be keeping:
+Here are the most important types of Lincoln pennies you should be keeping:

 - All Lincoln wheat pennies made from 1909-1958